troykyo/dssloopholes.github.io/category/sustainability/Design for multiple uses.md

-﻿## Designed for multiple uses
+﻿## Designed for Multiple Uses

-Designed for multiple uses refers to the strategic approach of creating garments and accessories that can be adapted, modified, or styled in various ways to cater to different occasions and individual preferences.
+Designed for Multiple Uses refers to the strategic approach of creating garments and accessories that can be adapted, modified, or styled in various ways to cater to different occasions and individual preferences.
 This design philosophy promotes sustainability, longevity, and versatility, allowing users to maximize the utility and enjoyment of their fashion items while minimizing waste and the need for excessive consumption.

 When fashion items are designed for multiple uses, it promotes sustainability and reduces waste by extending the lifespan of the product.
 Instead of having a single-purpose item that may only be worn on rare occasions, designing for multiple uses encourages users to get more wear out of their clothing, maximizing its value and minimizing the need for constant new purchases.